redifo/ege-restaurant/README.md

 In settings.py, configure your database, static files, and Cloudinary settings.
 Include your database URL, Cloudinary URL, and secret key in your environment variables.
 Set up STATICFILES_STORAGE to use whitenoise for static file management.
 Don't forget to configure AUTHENTICATION_BACKENDS to include both Django's default and allauth's authentication backends.

-1. Although if you copy directly from my githuib repository the settings.py should come with all the changes i made i wanted to document my changes.
+1. Although if you copy directly from my githuib repository the settings.py should come with all the changes i made, i wanted to document my changes.
 Changes I made in the default **settings.py** file:
     ```
 import os
 import dj_database_url